dapr/docs/daprdocs/content/en/reference/api/health_api.md

 ### Wait for specific health check against `/outbound` path

-With this behavior, Dapr waits for a successful response from `v1.0/healthz/outbound`, rather than waiting for the Dapr HTTP port to be available.
-This provides a more explict implementation that is better isolated from accidental change.
+Wait for all components to be initialized, the Dapr HTTP port to be available, however the app channel is not yet established.
+This endpoint enables your application to perform calls on the Dapr sidecar APIs before the app channel is initalized, for example reading secrets with the secrets API.
+For example used in the Dapr SDKs `waitForSidecar` method (for example .NET and Java SDKs) to check sidecar is initialized correctly ready for any calls.

-For example, [in the .NET SDK,](https://github.com/dapr/dotnet-sdk/blob/17f849b17505b9a61be1e7bd3e69586718b9fdd3/src/Dapr.Client/DaprClientGrpc.cs#L1758-L1785) if the ordering of a Dapr runtime init ever changed (accidentally or deliberately), and the Dapr HTTP port was open _before_ all components were initialized, this would cause a break in behavior.
+For example, the [Java SDK](https://docs.dapr.io/developing-applications/sdks/java/java-client/#wait-for-sidecar) and [the .NET SDK](https://github.com/dapr/dotnet-sdk/blob/17f849b17505b9a61be1e7bd3e69586718b9fdd3/src/Dapr.Client/DaprClientGrpc.cs#L1758-L1785) uses this endpoint for initialization.

 #### HTTP Request